OliverHeilmann/Nanoindentation_DataProcessing/README.md

 # Nanoindentation_DataProcessing
 Nanotest Vantage (nanoindentater machine) output depth/loading data is processed by this script.
 The average of all results contained in the .xlsx file is calculated and a final depth/loading graph is produced.
 The user must identify and exclude any erroneous results by adding column details in line 44 of SESG6034_Q1.m file.

+NOTE: See PDFs (in Matlab folder) for a detailed explanation of code and output graphs.

 # Overall Plot
 The image below shows all 10 indentation depth/ load plots based on the input data.
 The Thick blue plot shows the average curve (excluding the two anomalous curves).